 What do sections 328, 328A and 328B do?
+(Sections 328,328A and 328B repealed from 15 March 2018)

 Section 328 of the Electoral Act requires all electoral advertisements to include the name and address of the person who authorised the advertisement and, except in the case of newspapers, the name and place of business of the printer at the end.